poojithatholeti2/BookFlix.API/README.md

 ## Example Query

-- **Request:** Recommend books related to entrepreneurship and personal finance, preferably around ₹500.
+- **Request:** Recommend books related to history, preferably around ₹500.
-- **Response:** Returns two curated book recommendations that align with business and finance themes, filtered for affordability and category relevance using semantic search and LLM refinement.
+- **Response:** Returns two curated book recommendations that align with history, filtered for affordability and category relevance using semantic search and LLM refinement.

 ### POST `/recommend`